Zimmerdale, Kansas

 Zimmerdale is an unincorporated community in Harvey County, Kansas, United States.
 The community is located along Old Highway 81 and a railroad line between Hesston and Newton.

 History

 Originally it was named Trousdale for W. Truesdale.
 Later, it was renamed to Zimmerdale for Martin Zimmermann.

-Geography

-Zimmerdale is located at coordinates 38.1027886, -97.3900370 in the state of Kansas.

 Education

 The community is served by Hesston USD 460 public school district.

+Transportation

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.